FroggyRocky/steam-badge/README.md

 ## Steam Status Badge
 Steam Status Badge is a project that allows you to share your Steam status and the game you are currently playing by simply using an `<img>` tag within any HTML-readable space.
-This makes it easy to display your Steam activity on websites, blogs, forums, and more. 🌐
+This makes it easy to display your Steam activity on README.md file within your github profile, websites, blogs, forums, and more. 🌐

 If you want to share your love for gaming with the world, Steam Status Badge is the way to go! ❤️🎮